SUNET/simone-example/README.md

 Simple example of how to build a simulator based on [SimOne](https://github.com/SUNET/simone).
 The example builds a war including the SimOne core jar.
 The war is deployed in a Jboss Wildfly server that runs in a Docker container.
 The Docker image is based on the SimOne image.

 [OrderResource.java](src/main/java/se/uhr/simone/restbucks/boundary/OrderResource.java): Implements the REST API to simulate.
-In the example it is possible to create a Coffee order.
+In the example it is possible to create and view a Coffee order.

 [OrderController.java](src/main/java/se/uhr/simone/restbucks/control/OrderController.java): Create the example order and submits a event that is published on the FEED.

-[OrderRepository.java](src/main/java/se/uhr/simone/restbucks/entity/OrderRepository.java): Stores the order for later retrieval
+[OrderRepository.java](src/main/java/se/uhr/simone/restbucks/entity/OrderRepository.java): Stores the order for later retrieval.

 ## Build
 Builds the war and deploys it in a Jboss Wildfly Docker container.